Categories

 Environment

+At Dersut we believe that a quality product can only be appreciated in a harmonious setting that respects nature.
+With that idea in mind, Dersut was one of the very first coffee roasting plants in Italy to opt for technology which minimised the company’s environmental impact.
 The company has a methane heat generator, thermal post-combustors and an extractor which stops particles of roasted coffee being dispersed into the atmosphere.
 This smart combination of technological knowledge, environmental awareness and a great capacity to reconcile ethics and economics, shows off just some of the values that have managed to afford Dersut greater visibility and esteem within the industry.

-A Brief History
+Coffee - A Brief History

+The history of coffee gets lost among legends, creating an atmosphere of mystery that perfectly suits its special aroma.
 The best-known story dates back to the 7th century and takes us as far away as Ethiopia.
 Kaldi the goatherd discovered his goats prancing about energetically, even at night, after he spotted them eating some red berries.
 Curious, the man took the seeds to a monastery, where they were roasted, ground and mixed with boiling water, thus creating a beverage which helped the monks ward off sleep during nighttime prayers.
 It was the beginning of a series of numerous legends, handed down over the centuries to our modern times.

+Popularised in Europe in the early 1600s by Venetian merchants, it became the favourite beverage of poets, writers and businessmen.
 Its stimulating properties together with the slow pleasure of its enjoyment, made the fortunes of the great literary cafés: including the legendary Florian and Quadri in Venice, Pedrocchi in Padua, Tommaseo in Trieste, the much-renowned Greco in Rome and Gambrinus in Naples.

 Today, from being a luxury for only a handful of people, coffee has become a pleasure that everyone can afford, without losing the noble essence that has made it world-famous.